Why I Believe In Functional Education For Our Future…and what that even is ⋆ Mama Says Namaste

 O

 OWN YOUR ATTITUDE: Functional education isn't merely about book-smarts.
 It's not even just about what all you accomplish and learn.
 It starts with your mindset.
 Are you open to learning?
 Do you have that growth mindset I wrote about earlier?
-Are you ready to learn in every interaction, knowing how the uniqueness in each of us strengthens all of us, and how we are in charge of our attitude?
+Are you ready to learn in every interaction and set your pride aside, knowing how the uniqueness in each of us strengthens all of us, and how we are in charge of our attitude?

 N